Santa Fe Arroyo Seco Railroad Bridge

 The Santa Fe Arroyo Seco Railroad Bridge in Highland Park, Los Angeles, is more than 710 ft long and crosses the Arroyo Seco Parkway at an elevation of over 56 ft.
 It is the tallest and longest railroad span in the city of Los Angeles, and most likely the oldest such structure still in use.
 The bridge crosses the lower part of the Arroyo Seco, a watershed canyon from the San Gabriel Mountains.

+History

 The Santa Fe Arroyo Seco bridge, built in 1896, replaced the 1889 wooden trestle used by the Southern California Railway, which was a subsidiary of the Santa Fe Railroad.
 The 1889 bridge, designed by Santa Fe's chief structural engineer Fred T. Perris, replaced the original 1885 wooden trestle bridge built by the Los Angeles and San Gabriel Valley Railroad.
-Rail service ended in 1994 and in the late 1990s, the bridge was retrofitted to accommodate the Los Angeles MTA's Gold Line light rail system which opened on July 26, 2003.
+Mainline rail service ended in 1994.
+In the late 1990s, the bridge was retrofitted to accommodate Gold Line of the Los Angeles Metro Rail system, which opened on July 26, 2003.
+The A Line now runs on the bridge's tracks following the Regional Connector's opening in June 2023.

 Advocated by the Highland Park Heritage Trust and Charles J. Fisher, the bridge was declared City of Los Angeles Historic-Cultural Monument No. 339 on January 22, 1988.